-The pilotless forklift helps earthquake victims.
+The Radio-controlled electric forklift without pilot helps earthquake victims.

 To restart the economy of Emilia Romagna, affected by the earthquake, comes the smart radio-controlled electric forklift; a machine without driver, headed by a computer, able to enter in the stores impracticable after the quake.